 Costa Rica Nature Tours, for the birds December 21st, 2009 • by Karen Cleary Are You a Twitcher?
 If you are unsure if you are a twitcher, you’re not.
 “Twitchers” are the most commited type of bird watchers; the kind who keep life lists, and who, when they arrive on an African safari, get annoyed when another pesky lion interferes with their sighting of a Blacksmith Plover hatchling.
 But… Read More »

 What in the world is a Dugong?
 November 18th, 2009 • by Deborah Tobey …this is a Dugong!
 These enormous marine mammals, can be found in warm coastal waters from East Africa to Australia.
 Dugongs are related to manatees, and graze on underwater grasses day and night.
-This week our Palau guide, Ron Leidich, spotted a couple of Dugongs off the coast of Palau.
-These docile animals let him… Read More »
+This week our Palau tour guide, Ron Leidich, spotted a couple of Dugongs off the coast of Palau.
+These docile animals let… Read More »